nachogtan/Splunk-Brute-force-detection/README.md

 ### Attacker
 - Kali Linux IP: `192.168.70.30`
-- Tools: hydra, nmap, optional curl
+- Tools: hydra, nmap, curl

 Now that we have the lab set up to imitate this TTP, we are going to run our first commands on the attack machine.
-1. The first step is to perform a quick nmap scan to the target network looking for live hosts en vulnerabilities.
+1. The first step is to perform a quick nmap scan to the target network looking for live hosts for vulnerabilities.

 ```zsh
 └─$ nmap -sS -sV -O 192.168.60.1/24